PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 That Wizard then provides methods allowing us to define the rule, setting the operator and the values that we want to compare for that rule.
 Note that not all rules require values, or even operators, but the individual Wizards provide whatever is necessary; and this document lists all options available for every Wizard.

+Once we have used the Wizard to define the conditions and values that we want; then we call the Wizard's `getConditional()` method to return a Conditional object that can be added to the array of Conditional Styles that we pass to `setConditionalStyles()`.

 ### CellValue Wizard